 Wild raptors play an important role in the traditions and heritage of falconry.
 Capturing a wild raptor requires patience, skill and an understanding of raptors in nature.
-The training of a wild raptor sharpens a falconer’s skills, deepening their appreciation of all wildlife as well as the importance of conservation.
+The training of a wild raptor sharpens a falconer’s skills, and deepens their appreciation of all wildlife.

-Recognizing the importance of practising falconry in a traditional way, the Ministry of Natural Resources and Forestry (MNRF) authorizes the capture of a limited number of raptors from the wild by licensed falconers.
-All of the allowed species have large, stable populations and many studies have shown that the use of wild raptors in falconry is entirely sustainable.
+Recognizing the importance of practicing falconry in a traditional way, the Ministry of Natural Resources and Forestry (MNRF) authorizes the capture of raptors from the wild by licensed and apprenticing falconers.
+All of the allowed species have large, stable populations and studies have repeatedly shown that the use of wild raptors in falconry is entirely sustainable.

-Top 10 things to know about Authorizations to capture a wild bird of prey.
+Tips about capturing a wild bird of prey.

-2. Each authorization allows for the capture of only one wild bird and you must trap your own bird.
+1. Each falconer or apprentice may capture one wild bird between May 1 and November 30 and you must trap your own bird.

-4. No haggard (over 1 year old) birds of prey may be captured.
-Trapped birds must be a passage (hatch year) birds or an eyass (nestling), with the exception of red-tailed hawks, which cannot be taken as an eyasses.
+3. No haggard (over 1 year old) birds of prey may be captured.
+Trapped birds must be a passage (hatch year) birds or an eyass (nestling), with the exception of Red-tailed Hawks, which cannot be taken as an eyass.

-5. Only residents of Ontario who are licensed falconers and who hold an Apprentice, General Falconry or Commercial Falconry licence are eligible to apply.
+4. Only residents of Ontario who are licensed falconers and who hold an Apprentice, General Falconry or Commercial Falconry licence are eligible.
 Please note: Commercial use, breeding, sale, trade or bartering of birds of prey captured from the wild is prohibited.

-8. Please don’t trap in highly public areas or on busy roads—these are a danger to you and the bird being trapped.
-Do not leave a trap unattended (i.e. do not use Swedish goshawk traps)
+6. Please don’t trap in highly public areas or on busy roads—these are a danger to you and the bird being trapped.
+Never leave a trap unattended (i.e. do not use Swedish goshawk traps)

-9. It is possible to release a wild-taken raptor back to the wild provided certain conditions are met.
+7. It is possible to release a wild-taken raptor back to the wild provided certain conditions are met.
 Birds should not be released unless they can easily re-integrate into the wild.
 They must be healthy, fit, in good feather and capable of hunting on their own.
-The release must occur during the appropriate season (e.g. during the migratory period for that species) and when there is adequate wild food available.
+The MNRF stipulates that release must occur between March 1 and June 30.

 It is your responsibility as an ethical falconer to ensure released birds can successfully transition back to independence.
 You should carefully consider the long-term commitment required before taking a bird, especially an eyass.

-Full details are available on the MNRF website
+Full details on the wild take of raptors for falconry are available on the MNRF website